ipfs/devgrants/BOUNTIES.md

 # Welcome to IPFS Bounties!

 ## Definition
 Bounties are simply _incentives for closing (fixing) issues_.
 Issues with bounties attached to them are listed on the [Bounties project board](../../projects/1).
 When the original issue is closed by a PR, the author of that PR is considered eligible for the bounty.
+Bounty rewards typically range from **$50** to **$1000**.

 Bounties are a good fit for simpler tasks like fixing minor bugs, adding test cases, updating or translating documentation, or building small, well-specified features.
 Projects with good test coverage and automated CI make it much easier for bounty hunters to do their job.